Afghanistan's new chefs: girl scouts bend social norms with food

 Unlike other restaurants catering to Afghanistan’s large expatriate community, the Afghan Garden Kitchen employs a cadre of all-female chefs -- teenage Girl Scouts from broken homes, that is.

-“For children who may not have a father or a mother at all, we’ve got to find a solution where they can go and work, they’re protected in their work and not forced into marriage by their families or because of their circumstances,” said Marnie Gustavson, head of the non-governmental organisation Parsa that runs the scout programme.
+“For children who may not have a father or a mother at all, we’ve got to find a solution where they can go and work, they’re protected in their work and not forced into marriage by their families or because of their circumstances,” said Marnie Gustavson, head of the non-governmental organization Parsa that runs the scout program.

 Since the austere rule of the Taliban was ended by U.S.-backed Afghan forces in 2001, women have won back hard-fought rights in education, voting and work in Afghanistan, which the hardline group considered un-Islamic.